speakeasy-api/openapi-directory/SDKs/github.com/api.github.com/1.1.4/typescript/README.md

 * `reposGetViews` - Get page views
 * `reposGetWebhook` - Get a repository webhook
 * `reposGetWebhookConfigForRepo` - Get a webhook configuration for a repository
+* `reposGetWebhookDelivery` - Get a delivery for a repository webhook
+* `reposListAutolinks` - List all autolinks of a repository
 * `reposListBranches` - List branches
 * `reposListBranchesForHeadCommit` - List branches for HEAD commit
 * `reposListCollaborators` - List repository collaborators